 One of the most frequently asked question we receive is, "Are my audiences being solicited?"
 This page helps dispell the myths about fundraising at CU.

-The CU Foundation is an independent, nonprofit foundation whose sole mission is to support the people, places and programs of the University of Colorado’s four campuses.
+The CU Advancement office is an independent, nonprofit foundation whose sole mission is to support the people, places and programs of the University of Colorado’s four campuses.
 Having an independent, nonprofit foundation results in greater fundraising efficiencies and benefits for the University by assuring proper stewardship of private gifts, managing assets strategically, engaging volunteers as informed advocates, and ensuring confidentiality of donor records.

 The State of Colorado provides less than 6 percent of the University’s operating budget, down from 25 percent in 1990, so private support is more important than ever.